ml-notes

 A skewed unimodal posterior

 Another possible case is a unimodal posterior with uneven tails.
-This can happen, for example, if the value you’re trying to model has some natural bound on one side.
+This can happen, for example, if the value you’re trying to model is bounded on one side.
 For instance, you might be predicting waiting time, which cannot be negative but can be very large.
 For such problems the expectation of the posterior will correspond to some value that is not entirely unlikely, but can be rather far from the area where most of the outcomes happen.

 A multimodal posterior